565 Phase-Locked Loop: A Suitable IC for Linear Systems

 A 565 phase-locked loop is a regulatory system that produces an output signal phase related to the input signal phase.
 Some types might include a phase detector in feedback loops and a variable frequency oscillator.

 LM565 IC is a general-purpose phase-locked loop chip consisting of a phase detector and a voltage-controlled oscillator.
-As we expound on the article, you’ll get to appreciate LM565 IC features, block diagrams, applications, among others.
+As we expound on the article, you’ll get to appreciate LM565 IC features, block diagrams, and applications, among others.

 lm565 pinout Configuration